splieseis/simon-os-portfolio/README.md

 ## 📖 About

-**SimonOS** is a "Headless Operating System" built for developers who want a portfolio that stands out in a sea of generic pages and cvs.
+**SimonOS Portfolio** is a retro-terminal portfolio template built for developers who want a portfolio that stands out in a sea of generic pages and cvs.

 It combines the performance of **Astro** (static HTML) with the interactivity of **React** (focus modals) to create a retro-futuristic console interface.
 It features a config-driven architecture, meaning you can add projects, tools, and blog posts without touching the core code—just edit a JSON file.